hellojwilde/feed-stats/readme.txt

 * Item Views

 **Note:** This is a third-party plugin for viewing data from the FeedBurner web service.
-I am *not* in any way affiliated with FeedBurner.
+I am *not* in any way affiliated with Google.

 = Questions?
 Comments?
 Found a Bug? =
 Feel free to ask these questions, get help, find out about new releases,